- Date: 01.02. – 06.02.2022

 During our 5-day Jura cross-country skiing traverse we cross the best parts of the Swiss and French Jura.

-Our Jura cross-country skiing traverse starts in the canton of Vaud in Switzerland and ends in Giron in the department of Ain in France.
+Our Jura cross-country skiing traverse starts and ends in La Cure, in the canton of Vaud in Switzerland.
 We cross the Swiss and French Jura and the regional nature reserves of the Haut-Jura.

 Program Jura cross-country skiing Traverse